ample/kata/1910/README.md

 ### Problem 2: Sum of Pairs

 Given an array of numbers and a sum, return an array of the **first** occurring pair of nodes in that add to the sum.
+If no pair exists, the function should return `undefined`.

 For example, if the array of numbers is `[1, 2, 3, 2]` and sum is `4`, the returned array should be `[1, 3]` because `1 + 3 = 4` and that pair occurs before `2 + 2`.